wp-plugins/miniorange-2-factor-authentication/readme.txt

 Use one time passcode login by clicking on 'click here if your phone is offline'

-= When I enter OTP from app after clicking on `click here if your phone is offline`, it says `Invalid OTP` = Click on the Home icon in the app and then press <b>Sync</b> button under 'Time correction for codes:'.
+= When I enter OTP from app after clicking on `click here if your phone is offline`, it says `Invalid OTP` = Click on the Settings icon in the app and then press <b>Sync</b> button under 'Time correction for codes:'.

 = For any other query/problem/request =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>